VeryGoodTravel/vgt-stats/README.md

 - DB_SERVER -> Database server name to use
 - DB_NAME_HOTEL -> Database name to use for the hotel service
 - DB_PASSWORD -> Database password to use for the database server
+- DB_USER -> Username to use on db server connection

 ## Implementation documentation
 XML docs of the project available in the repository in the